Nutrition for PANS and PANDAS

-- Unhealthy foods are high in calories but low in nutrients, often leading to nutrient deficiencies that interfere with optimal functioning
+- Processed foods are often high in calories but low in nutrients, often leading to nutrient deficiencies that interfere with optimal functioning

 - Unhealthy foods are addictive, and can cause rapid fluctuations in neurotransmitters such as dopamine when they are eaten

 - They can lead to wild swings in blood sugar, which lead to rapid changes in mood, focus, anxiety and irritability

 What are food allergies?